mvirgo/Path-Planning/README.md

 **This project is still in progress.
 Please check back later for final results/write-up.**

-### Upcoming Steps ###
+### Completed Steps
-1. Implement Behavior Planning for determining when to change lanes.
+1. Implement Behavior Planning for determining when to change lanes

+### Upcoming Steps
-2. Implement Trajector Generation to smooth out lane changes and determine safe/possible trajectories.
+1. Implement Trajector Generation to smooth out lane changes and determine safe/possible trajectories.
-3. Tune cost functions to improve safety/efficiency of driving.
+2. Tune cost functions to improve safety/efficiency of driving.
-4. Project write-up and finalization
+3. Project write-up and finalization

 **Below text is from Udacity's original project repository.**